v0xie/Poi8LTCGIAdapter/README.md

 ### Installation
 Import into your project all project requirements in the order listed.
-Import the Poi8LTCGIAdapterModule UnityPackage into your project.
+Drop the Assets/ folder from this repository into your Project folder.
 In the toolbar, navigate to Poi->Tools->Modular Shader Generator
 Select the checkbox for "Poiyomi ProLTCGI Adapter" and set the Destination to "Assets\_PoiyomiShaders\Shaders"
 You can now use the shader named ".poiyomi/V8.0/ProLTCGIADapter" for your materials.